gigaai/docs/standalone/installation.md

 <a name="server-requirements"></a>
 ### Server Requirements
-In order to run Giga Messenger Bot (GigaAI), your server should meet these minimum requirements:
+In order to run Giga Messenger Bots (GigaAI), your server should meet these minimum requirements:
-- PHP 5.4
+- PHP >= 5.4
-- MySQL 5.6
+- MySQL >= 5.6
 - `cURL` should enabled
 - Your site (or webhook) should `https`